-Projects should be principally focussed on value adding initiatives in the following areas of activity:
+The key objective of the FIDF is to develop value adding initiatives which improve the international competitiveness of forest products and employment opportunities in Australia.
+Projects should therefore be principally focussed on value adding initiatives in the following areas of activity:

-- new timber products shift from low to high value products. - improvements in cost efficiencies across the value chain. - new uses for wood.
+- New timber products shift from low to high value products. - Improvements in cost efficiencies across the value chain. - New uses for wood. - New wood processing/production initiatives that will achieve value adding outcomes.